spraakbanken/sparv-docs/ws_eng.md

 ## Other calls

-You can get a short description of all existing API calls here:
+You can get a short description of all existing API calls from the following address:

 > `https://ws.spraakbanken.gu.se/ws/sparv/v2/api`